-Customer Data Platform (CDP): What Is It and How Does It Work?
+Customer Data Platform (CDP): What Is It & How Does It Work?

 A customer data platform (CDP) is a crucial tool in modern marketing, enabling businesses to unify and leverage customer data effectively.
 By understanding the CDP meaning and its application in marketing, companies can enhance their customer engagement strategies.